namnguyen21-f/Stock-Prediction-with-Machine-Learning/README.md

-# Artificial Intelligence on Ascending Triangle Pattern of Stock Markets
+# Machine Learning on Head and Shoulder Pattern Detection of Stock Markets

-## Structure